andrewpfunk/serverless-tutorial/README.md

 - Click on Project configuration
 - Click on Environment variables
 - Scroll down and click Add a variable > Import from a .env file
-- In Contents of .env file, type your access credentials (it will look similar to the following)
+- In Contents of .env file, enter your access credentials (it will look similar to the following)

 ~~~
 COUCHBASE_ENDPOINT=cb.RANDOM_STRING.cloud.couchbase.com